About the Pawnee Run 'n Gun

 The GPS coordinates for the event location are: 36.402088,-96.853346.
 You should be able to get good directions by entering these coordinates into any of the major online map websites or your GPS navigator.
 Bing Maps, Google Maps, Mapquest, and Apple Maps all give good directions.
 There is a map to the range on our Eventbrite registration page.
 Old fashioned directions: The event location is about a 15 minute drive from the town of Pawnee.
 From Pawnee, take Highway 18 North approximately 4.5 miles to the intersection with Highway 15.
 Turn left (West) on Highway 15 and follow it for exactly 3 miles.
 Turn left (South) on N3450 Road.
 This turn is easy to miss.
 There is an old sign for a church at this intersection that can be read going the other direction (East) on Highway 15.
 Take N3450 Road South 0.6 miles.
 The driveway to the event location is on the right.
 Signs should be posted.

 This event is for those special folks among us who want to volunteer for an extra grueling challenge.
-The 15K event will consist of a 5K and 10K run back-to-back.
+The 15K event will consist of a 5K and 10K ran back-to-back.
 Your finish time for the 5K will be your start time for the 10K.
 Each run will be a separate entry in the 5K and 10K race, and you may enter any of the special challenges in those races as well.
 The participant with the highest combined score between these two runs will receive a special 15K trophy.
 There are no special equipment requirements for the 15K.